-- B. Four (4) civil judges in Superior Court shall receive as follows: the three Superior judges sitting in South Bend shall each receive approximately 28% of the 40% of the upper civil filings, and the judge sitting in Mishawaka shall receive approximately 16% of the 40% of the upper civil filings. - C. Circuit Court shall have a Mishawaka Division with one (1) Circuit Court magistrate presiding and a South Bend Division with the Circuit Court judge and two (2) magistrates presiding. - D. Superior Court shall have a Mishawaka Division with one (1) Superior Court judge presiding and a South Bend Division with three (3) Superior Court judges and four (4) magistrate judges presiding. - E. Civil cases (other than SC cases) may be filed in Circuit Court and Superior Court in South Bend or Mishawaka, Indiana as follows: - (a) The City of Mishawaka, the School City of Mishawaka, or a resident of the City of Mishawaka where all defendants are residents of the City of Mishawaka shall designate all of their cases for filing with the Mishawaka Division of Superior and Circuit Courts.
-The Clerk shall assign these cases on an alternating bases to ensure equal distribution of those filings between the Mishawaka Divisions of those courts. - (b) All attorneys and business entities with their principal places of business and all individuals with their principal residences located east of Logan Street but within St. Joseph County may either: - file their civil cases (other than SC cases) without designation, in which case they will be assigned randomly to the Mishawaka Division of the Superior and Circuit Courts or to one (1) of the three (3) judges of the civil division of the Superior Court or the judge of the Circuit Court; or - ii. file their civil cases (other than SC cases) for filing in the Mishawaka Division of Superior and Circuit Courts in which case they will be assigned on an alternating basis to ensure equal distribution of those filings between the Mishawaka Divisions of those courts.
+- A. Circuit Court shall receive a total of 60% of all upper civil filings and Superior Court shall receive 40% of all upper civil filings. - B. Four (4) civil judges in Superior Court shall receive as follows: the three Superior judges sitting in South Bend shall each receive approximately 28% of the 40% of the upper civil filings, and the judge sitting in Mishawaka shall receive approximately 16% of the 40% of the upper civil filings. - C. Circuit Court shall have a Mishawaka Division with one (1) Circuit Court magistrate presiding and a South Bend Division with the Circuit Court judge and two (2) magistrates presiding. - D. Superior Court shall have a Mishawaka Division with one (1) Superior Court judge presiding and a South Bend Division with three (3) Superior Court judges and four (4) magistrate judges presiding. - E. Civil cases (other than SC small claims cases) may be filed in Circuit Court and Superior Court in South Bend or Mishawaka, Indiana as follows: - (a) The City of Mishawaka, the School City of Mishawaka, or a resident of the City of Mishawaka where all defendants are residents of the City of Mishawaka shall designate all of their cases for filing with the Mishawaka Division of Superior and Circuit Courts.
+The Clerk shall assign these cases on an alternating bases to ensure equal distribution of those filings between the Mishawaka Divisions of those courts.

-F. For all civil case filings other than SC cases not designated for filing in the Mishawaka Divisions of the Circuit and Superior Court, a seventeen (17) case assignment rotation cycle shall be utilized with each seventeen (17) cases assigned as follows:
+- (b) All attorneys and business entities with their principal places of business and all individuals with their principal residences located east of Logan Street but within St. Joseph County may either: - i. file their civil cases (other than SC small claims cases) without designation, in which case they will be assigned randomly to the Mishawaka Division of the Superior and Circuit Courts or to one (1) of the three (3) judges of the civil division of the Superior Court or the judge of the Circuit Court; or - ii. file their civil cases (other than SC small claims cases) for filing in the Mishawaka Division of Superior and Circuit Courts in which case they will be assigned on an alternating basis to ensure equal distribution of those filings between the Mishawaka Divisions of those courts. - F. For all civil case filings other than SC small claims cases not designated for filing in the Mishawaka Divisions of the Circuit and Superior Court, a seventeen (17) case assignment rotation cycle shall be utilized with each seventeen (17) cases assigned as follows: